 Classic Metal Shaping was established in 1991.

 I specialise in metalwork from restoring existing panels and bodies to making new body for vintage or classic cars.
 My workshop is well equipped to do the work efficiently and to a very high standard.
-I also undertake chassis repair and I am also well equipped for this work.
-Ash frame repairs can also be carried out to a high standard.
+I also undertake chassis repair and I am equipped for this work.
+Ash frame repairs can also be carried out as required.

 My workshop is well equipped for all coachbuilding work with two wheeling machines and a third small wheeling machine for tight shapes.